-This all was new to me and now I know a lot more than before my trip to Morocco.
-Yet I’ve seen a similar food production process before in another country, that is animals and people working together:
+Argan oils and the tree goats was something I had no idea about before my trip to Morocco.
+Yet I’ve seen a similar food production process far away in Asia.
+In Bali animals and people also work together:

-If it interests you check out my story on Bali, Indonesia where the world’s most expensive coffee Luwak Coffee is produced with traditional methods, with Luwaks (or civet cats) eating and pooping out coffee beans.
+To read about civet cats check out my post aboutf Bali, Indonesia where the world’s most expensive coffee Luwak Coffee is produced with traditional methods, with Luwaks (or civet cats) first eating and then pooping out coffee beans.

 Roasting coffee in Bali

 If you are planning a trip to Morocco, check out these articles:

 - Marrakech, the pink city of Morocco: The Top Things to Do in Marrakech

 - Essaouira, a place to visit on the Moroccan coast: Places to Visit in Essaouira, Morocco